element-hq/policies/docs/hosted-homeserver/privacy_notice.md

 ##### Integration Services (Bots and Widgets)

-The {{ hhs_name }}.{{ hhs_server_domain}} homeserver provides a range of integrations in the form of Widgets (miniature web applications accessed as part of a Matrix Client) and Bots (automated participants in rooms).
+The {{ hhs_name }}.{{ hhs_server_domain }} homeserver provides a range of integrations in the form of Widgets (miniature web applications accessed as part of a Matrix Client) and Bots (automated participants in rooms).
 Bots and Widgets currently have access to all the messages and files in any room in which they participate, although we are adding a more sophisticated access control system.

 ### 2.4 Sharing Data in Compliance with Enforcement Requests and Applicable Laws; Enforcement of Our Rights